jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Mac's advantage is that it is based on
-UNIX, the original machine for software developers whereas Windows originated from MS-DOS, which was not a UNIX-based OS.
+UNIX, the original machine for software developers whereas Windows originated from DOS, which was not a UNIX-based OS.

 So, Mac is most of the time the preferred machine for developers because